-- Enabled: Select/deselect to enable/disable. - Force NAT: Normally NAT is part of the Routing Mode setting which is selected on the LAN side in Network Settings → WiFi / Local Networks.
+- Enabled: Select/deselect to enable/disable. - Force NAT: Normally NAT is part of the Routing Mode setting which is selected on the LAN side in Network Settings \rightarrow WiFi / Local Networks.
 Select this option to force NAT whenever this WAN device is being used. - Priority: This number controls failover and failback order.
 The lower the number, the higher the priority and the more use the device will get.
-This number will change when you move devices around with the priority arrows in the WAN Interfaces list. - Load Balance: Select to allow this device to be available for the Load Balance pool. - Download bandwidth: Defines the default download bandwidth for use in Load Balance and QoS (quality of service, or traffic shaping) algorithms.
-(Range: 128 Kb/s to 1 Gb/s.) - Upload bandwidth: Defines the default upload bandwidth for use in Load Balance and QoS (quality of service, or traffic shaping) algorithms.
+This number will change when you move devices around with the priority arrows in the WAN Interfaces list. - Download bandwidth: Defines the default download bandwidth for use in Load Balance and QoS (quality of service, or traffic shaping) algorithms.
+(Range: 128 Kb/s to 1 Gb/s.)

+- Upload bandwidth: Defines the default upload bandwidth for use in Load Balance and QoS (quality of service, or traffic shaping) algorithms.
 (Range: 128 Kb/s to 1 Gb/s.) - MTU: Maximum transmission unit.
 This is the size of the largest protocol data unit that the device can pass.
-(Range: 46 to 1500 Bytes.) - .
-Hostname (This only shows for certain devices.)
+(Range: 46 to 1500 Bytes.)